How to get a literary agent

 Our literary agency partners are AAA and AAR members, and they operate worldwide representing authors around the globe.

 They represent bestselling and award-winning authors like Philip Pullman, Michael Ondaatje, Hilary Mantel, Marilynne Robinson, Madeleine Miller, Celeste Ng, Gail Honeyman, Richard Osman, Paula Hawkins, J.M Coetzee, Jacqueline Wilson and many more famous names.

 Madeleine Milburn Literary Agency

 Madeleine Milburn founded the agency described by The Bookseller as ‘a major force in publishing’ in 2012.
 Madeleine was chosen as one of the book trade’s Rising Stars and in 2017 she was one of a small handful of agents to be included in The Bookseller’s list of the 100 most influential people in the book trade, alongside the likes of J. K. Rowling.
 She has appeared in the list every year since and introduced to readers many new writers who have become household names.

 In 2018, Madeleine won Literary Agent of the Year at the British Book Awards.
-She was praised for her 'prolific deal-making'.
+She was praised for her ‘prolific deal-making’.
 In 2020, she was shortlisted again for the same award.
-She represents our very own Lizzy Goudsmit Kay writing as Elizabeth Kay) and writing coach Jack Jordan.
+She represents our Editorial Director Lizzy Goudsmit Kay (writing as Elizabeth Kay) and writing coach Jack Jordan.

 David Higham Associates